Saint Lucian nationality law: Dual nationality

-Since independence, Saint Lucia has recognised dual nationality for Commonwealth nationals, nationals of the Republic of Ireland, and British protected persons.
+Since independence, Saint Lucia has allowed dual nationality for all citizens other than by ordinary naturalisation.
+Citizens by ordinary naturalisation may have multiple citizenship if they were a citizen of the Republic of Ireland at the time of their naturalisation.

 History

 Spanish and French period (1502–1814)

 The early history of Saint Lucia is unclear.
 It is known that it was inhabited by Arawak people and later by the Kalinago people, also known as Island Caribs.
 The first European to encounter the island was probably Juan de la Cosa, Christopher Columbus' navigator, who landed on the island in either 1499 or 1504.
 A map drawn by de la Cosa from 1500 indicates an island, designated as El Falcon, which appears to be Saint Lucia.
 Other sources credit the first sighting of the island to Columbus in 1498 or 1502, during his fourth expedition to the Americas, though he made no official mention of the island.
 Still others credit Alonso de Ojeda with the discovery of Saint Lucia on his 1499 voyage.
 A 1511 royal decree claimed Saint Lucia as part of the Spanish realm.
 Despite attempts to enslave the Kalinago people they encountered in the Lesser Antilles, the native inhabitants' resistance resulted in little attempt by Spain to establish settlements on these islands.
 Primarily the islands of the Lesser Antilles were used as waystations to replenish food, water, and wood supplies for Dutch, English, French, and Spanish sailors.
 French pirate François le Clerc may have established a raiding base at Pigeon Island in 1553.
 The Dutch established a settlement at Vieux Fort around 1600, which failed and then in 1605 British colonists headed for The Guianas were blown of course and attempted to settle.
 Within a month, their numbers had dwindled from sixty-seven to nineteen and they fled the island heading to Venezuela.
-In 1626, the Compagnie de Saint-Christophe was chartered by Louis XIII of France's chief minister, Cardinal Richelieu to colonise the Lesser Antilles, between the eleventh and eighteenth parallels.
+In 1626, the Compagnie de Saint-Christophe was chartered by Louis XIII's chief minister, Cardinal Richelieu to colonise the Lesser Antilles, between the eleventh and eighteenth parallels.
 In 1627 a royal patent was issued by Charles I of England to James Hay, 1st Earl of Carlisle granting rights over the Caribbean islands situated between 10° and 20° north latitude, creating a competing claim.